The categories of this information that we collect, process, hold and share include:

 Collecting this information

-Whilst the majority of the Statutory Complaint information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
+The majority of JEPU information you provide to us is on a voluntary basis.
 In order to comply with data protection legislation, we will inform you whether you are required to provide certain information to us or if you have a choice in this.

 Storing this information